Flupke1979/Logging/docs/install-stack.md

    git pull
    ```

-1. Connect once with SSH to the target Ubuntu device setup in [Install Ubuntu on
+1. Connect once with SSH to the target Ubuntu device setup.
-   device][install-os].
-Both the control node and the Ubuntu device must be
-   on the same network.
 This may ask if you are sure to continue connecting.
 If
    asked, type `yes`.
 This connection is done to save the Ubuntu device
    fingerprint into the control node's `known_hosts` file.
 This is required
    for the next step that uses Ansible calls inside a script.